By William Van Zyl

 Here is the list of strategies and activities you could consider:

-3. Redesign an insect or sea creature of your choice.
-Think about God’s amazing designs Investigate the shape, form, pattern, colours, size, the science behind it, the interaction with other species, eating food, and more.
+- Redesign an insect or sea creature of your choice.
+Think about God’s amazing designs.
+Investigate the shape, form, pattern, colours, size, the science behind it, the interaction with other species, eating food, and more.
 Sketch it.
 Make a quick watercolour drawing (use a fountain pen and ink).
 Create extravagant washes.
 Compare your design with God’s design work.
 Could you improve on something?

-2. Watch Superbook on a TV or device.
+- Watch Superbook on a TV or device.
 Every story from the Bible that Superbook tells has a lesson to be learned, and the lesson is applied to real-life situations.
-Superbook keeps all of the kids in my Bible study classes entertained and wanting more.
+Superbook keeps all the kids in my Bible study classes entertained and wanting more.
 I use this for kids TK-8th grade.
 The start of most Superbook episodes is with Chris, Joy and Gizmo (the robot), and either Chris or Joy has a situation to deal with (making the right choice, helping someone, forgiving someone, etc.).
 Then Superbook takes them back in time to a part of the Bible that will help them with their situation back home.
 The kids and Gizmo interact with the people from the Bible and learn so much!
 The fact that Superbook can cram so much information in such a short time frame is beyond me.
-During the kid’s adventure in time, they ask questions and a lot of times Gizmo uses his inner computer to answer the question, OR someone from the Bible answers it.
+During the kids’ time adventure, they ask questions.
+Gizmo often uses his inner computer to answer the question, OR someone from the Bible answers it.
 After the kids have learned their lesson, Superbook takes them back home at the same time they left, and the kids can now make good decisions and take action; for example, sharing their pizza with the less fortunate.

-‘The Unofficial Bible for Minecrafters – Stories from the Bible told block by block’ recreates Bible stories – including the Garden of Even and Noah’s ark – in 3D form and is meant for children aged 7 to 11.
+‘The Unofficial Bible for Minecrafters – Stories from the Bible told block by block’ recreates Bible stories – including the Garden of Eden and Noah’s ark – in 3d form and is meant for children aged 7 to 11.
 Link to the article: https://www.bailiwickexpress.com/jsy/news/minecraft-bibles-donated-help-boost-religious-education/?t=i#.ZB2MM3ZByUk

-1. Animate a Christian song in Minecraft: For example, Chris Tomlin – Our God is Great.
+- Animate a Christian song in Minecraft: Chris Tomlin – Our God is Great.
 See the video below.

-1. Solve a problem with an Arduino Uno: See the details of blinking an LED in the article.
+- Solve a problem with an Arduino Uno: See the article’s details of blinking an LED.

-2. Design a virtual 3-d object in TinkerCad and then 3-d print the creation.
+- Design a virtual 3d object in TinkerCad and then 3d print the creation.
 3-D printing.

-3. Design a virtual circuit in TinkerCad Circuits: Create virtual circuits in an instant.
+- Design a virtual circuit in TinkerCad Circuits: Create virtual circuits instantly.

-4. Produce a Podcast: Open-ended -fiction – Ask children to create a unique story.
+- Produce a Podcast: Open-ended -fiction – Ask children to create a unique story.
 Tell a story using Podcast software.
-Teach them how to create sound files on Podcastle (free).
+Teach them how to make sound files on Podcastle (free).
 You will need a quality USB microphone.
 Podcastle is free.
-Once the voiceovers are completed, import short sound snippets from Free Sound –https://freesound.org/.
+Once the voice-overs are completed, import short sound snippets from Free Sound –https://freesound.org/.
 You can find any short sound file (or longer sound files) for free.
 Import and place at the appropriate place on the timeline.
 Children will have lots of fun.
 The sounds will make the story come alive.
-Choose into and outro music to match the genre of the story (e.g. drama, suspense, and so on).
+Choose an intro and an outro music to match the genre of the story (e.g. drama, suspense, and so on).
 Here is an example of one of my stories: Search PODBEAN or SPOTIFY – ‘The Extravagant Podcast.’

 Here is another post of mine that focuses on Creativity.
 Worth reading!